 This course is an introductory study of the dimensions of speech communications.
 The course examines the oral communication process in interpersonal contexts such as one-to-one relationships and small-group interactions.
+Prerequisite: None - Co-requisite: None

 EC 103 TECHNICAL COMMUNICATION